The Benefits and Drawbacks of Training To Failure

 However, what does the science actually say about training to failure?
 Is this a training method that you should really be applying to your workouts?

 When performing strength training exercises, the working muscles are subject to fatigue.
-This fatigue gradually builds over time and begins to impact performance.
+This fatigue gradually builds over time and begins to impact performance, making it harder to complete the repetitions.
+As the name “muscular failure” suggests, training to failure involves performing to a rep range that makes it so you can no longer complete any more, your muscles have failed.

 What Is The Purpose Of Training To Failure?

-It is not uncommon to see bodybuilders use this training technique in an attempt to force the muscles to increase in size.
+It is not uncommon to see bodybuilders use this training technique in an attempt to force the muscles to increase in size, as it introduces new resistance to the body that the muscles may not have been expecting.

 Research has determined that there are three mechanisms required to cause muscle hypertrophy (growth).
-They are mechanical tension, metabolic stress, and muscle damage.
+The three mechanisms are mechanical tension, metabolic stress, and muscle damage.

 The reason that bodybuilders train to failure is primarily to increase the amount of metabolic stress.
 Metabolic stress refers to the build-up of metabolites such as lactate and hydrogen ions within the muscle.